ahmetahunbay/Fetch-Coding-Exercise-2024/README.md

 To run this code, you will need to download SQLite [here](https://www.sqlite.org/download.html), and Go [here](https://go.dev/doc/install).

-The database uses the name "FetchExerciseData.db", so if you hava another db of the same name, I would ask you to please change it.
+The database uses the name "FetchExerciseData.db".
+If you have another db of the same name, you can change the name in the config file.

 There are 4 main API routes you can run.
 The 3 from the spec, and an additional one: /clear.
 This additional endpoint is a DELETE method that clears the database and cache, if you want to start fresh.